-Our internship course places you with an employer for a semester to boost your Bachelor of Arts with workplace experience.
+Our internship course places you with an employer or a voluntary or community organisation to boost your BA with workplace and community experience.

 Get ahead before you graduate

 Our internship course gives you the chance to gain work experience through undertaking a project in a real-world workplace.
 It is available in the third year of your Bachelor of Arts.

-The course is career-oriented, and you will have the opportunity to develop and showcase a variety of transferable skills of value to the market place: critical thinking, analysis and writing, teamwork, communication and social media, data collection, translation and archival documentation.
+The course is career-focussed, and gives you the opportunity to develop and showcase a variety of transferable skills of value to the workplace: research, critical analysis, report writing, teamwork and communication, project coordination, problem-solving, communication, presentation.

 Our students have undertaken projects with: